Biotechnology Engineering:Courses, Eligibility & Advantages

 - Advanced healthcare

-Biotech industries and research are also gaining momentum and exploring arenas like biopolymers, nanotechnology and RNAi mediated gene silencing, which have remained untouched.
-Henceforth, a brighter future for Biotech aspirants is favourable in the coming years.
+Biotech industries and research are also gaining momentum and exploring arenas like biopolymers, nanotechnology and RNAi-mediated gene silencing, which have remained untouched.
+Henceforth, a brighter future for Biotech aspirants is favorable in the coming years.

 Written By :- Ms. Pankhuri Sharma, Research Associate, Department of Biotechnology, MRIIRS